It's a Rainy Day: Music video

-The accompanying music video for "It's a Rainy Day" was directed by Giacomo De Simone.
-It features Italian singer Alexia and was A-listed on Germany's VIVA in November 1994.
-Later it was published on YouTube in September 2014, and as of December 2022, it had received more than 27 million views.
-De Simone had previously directed the video for "Think about the Way".
+The music video for "It's a Rainy Day" was directed by Giacomo de Simone and filmed in Castello Malaspina, Massa in Italy.
+Unlike "Think About the Way", also directed by de Simone, it featured Italian singer Alexia.
+The video was A-listed on German music television channel VIVA in November 1994.
+Later it was made available on YouTube in 2014, and had received more than 50 million views as of July 2025.

 Track listings

 These are the formats and track listings of major single releases of "It's a Rainy Day".